-- Press the i key to display the error code on the main display.
+- Press the (i) key to display the error code on the main display.

 - Press and hold the and keys simultaneously for 3 seconds.
-The internal error code is displayed. - Press the or word key to return to the main screen.
+The internal error code is displayed. - Press the 1 key to access the information level. - Press the or Mode key to return to the main screen.